Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 084: Learned about making a basic command line utility using python
 - #### Day 085: Learned about `walrus` operator `:=` in python (since v3.8)
 - #### Day 086: Learned about `shutil` module for various high level file operations
+- #### Day 087: Got the solution of 'shoutout to everyone' exercise